rolldown/rolldown/web/docs/contrib-guide/build.md

 # Building Bindings

 For the NAPI-RS based Node packages to work, and for their tests and benchmarks to run, they must be built first.
 This is done by running `yarn build` in the root directory.
 This will spin up a process that builds the Node/WASM binding crates (with Cargo), and then builds the rolldown npm package.
-The `yarn build` script is also smart enough to only re-build if it detects changes since the last time it was ran.
+The `yarn build` script is also smart enough to only re-build if it detects changes since the last time it was run.

 `yarn build` accepts two flags: